-Ravenser Odd, also called Ravensrodd was a port town in the East Riding of Yorkshire, England on the sandbanks of the Spurn heritage coast in the Humber estuary.
+Ravenser Odd, also called Ravensrodd, was a port town in the East Riding of Yorkshire, England on the sandbanks of the Spurn heritage coast in the Humber estuary.

-The name of Ravenser was also applied to a small nearby rural settlement, possibly of Danish origin that was located near the base of the headland.
+The name of Ravenser was also applied to a small nearby rural settlement, possibly of Danish origin, that was located near the base of the headland.

-Over the centuries Ravenser Odd became a town of national importance, with a bustling seaport with wharves, warehouses, custom sheds, a tanhouse, windmills, a court, prison, and collected dues from over 100 merchant ships every year.
+Over the centuries Ravenser Odd became a town of national importance, with a bustling seaport containing wharves, warehouses, custom sheds, a tanhouse, windmills, a court, prison, and collected dues from over 100 merchant ships every year.

 What led to Ravenser Odd’s success was through the act of forestalling, where ships would be forced or persuaded to land at the port, rather than take their cargo to the intended ports of Grimsby or Kingston upon Hull.

 By 1340, the fortunes of the town began to decline due to coastal erosion.
-A Royal inquisition in 1346 documented that two thirds of Ravenser Odd had been lost and an account by a chronicler of Meaux Abbey wrote “At that time the chapel of Ravenser…. and the majority of the buildings of the whole town of Ravenser, by the inundations of the sea and the Humber increasing more than usual, were almost completely destroyed.”
+A Royal inquisition held in 1346 documented that two thirds of Ravenser Odd had been lost to the sea, and an account by a chronicler of Meaux Abbey wrote “At that time the chapel of Ravenser…. and the majority of the buildings of the whole town of Ravenser, by the inundations of the sea and the Humber increasing more than usual, were almost completely destroyed.”